You are here

 1. Physical Education classes were unsafe environments for many LGBTQ students.

 2. LGBT students may be underrepresented on extracurricular sports teams.

 3. Many LGBT students experienced discrimination and harassment in school sports.

 4. LGBT student athletes may not be fully supported by school athletics staff and policies.

-Resources are available to educators, parents and student athletes interested in addressing LGBT issues in school-based athletics.
-In 2011, Changing the Game: The GLSEN Sports Project was developed to assist K-12 schools with creating safe and respectful sports and physical education environments for LGBT students.
+Resources are available to educators, parents and student athletes interested in addressing LGBTQ issues in school-based athletics.
+In 2011, Changing the Game: The GLSEN Sports Project was developed to assist K-12 schools with creating safe and respectful sports and physical education environments for LGBTQ students.
 GLSEN's Changing the Game offers a variety of strategies and resources for P.E. teachers and coaches to incorporate into school athletic programs.